kuujo/vertigo/README.md

   Vert.x handler system and Vert.x' native support for JSON.
 * Provides limited reliability features such as timeouts, heartbeats, and message acking.
-* Allows vines to be deployed locally within a single Vert.x instance or across a cluster of Vert.x instances.
+* Allows networks to be deployed locally within a single Vert.x instance or across a cluster of Vert.x instances.
 * Supports remote-procedure calls, allowing for real-time request-response spanning multiple Vert.x instances.